jimmyadaro/gitlab-ci-cd/README.md

 ---

  _* Pipeline configuration not included.
-Use at your own risk.
+"Use at your own risk."
 Tutorial for GitLab CI/CD [here](https://medium.com/@jimmyadaro/build-a-ci-cd-pipeline-with-docker-and-gitlab-f351585a5c83).
-Tutorial for Bitbucket coming soon_
+Tutorial for Bitbucket coming soon._